sensein/brainkb-design-document/README.md

 - Conversely under OWA, the absence of Jane Doe's enrollment information for AI 101 means that the information is simply missing and it remains uncertain whether Jane Doe is enrolled or not enrolled in the course.

 ## Architecture
 The figure below (Figure 3) shows the BrainKB's architecture.
-It is divided into three layers: application (layer 1), service (layer 2), and resource (layer 3).
+It is divided into three layers: application layer (layer 1), service layer (layer 2), and resource layer (layer 3).

-__Application:__ The application (or the application layer or layer 1) is the go-to point that provides access to BrainKB, such as via UI.
+__Application:__ The application layer(or layer 1) is the go-to point that provides access to BrainKB, such as via UI.

-__Service:__ The service layer (or layer 2) implements the core logic and is broken down into multiple services based on the functionalities.
+__Service:__ The service layer (or layer 2) implements the core logic and is broken down into multiple services based on the functionalities (e.g., ingestion service which allows ingestion of data and is represented by Figure 4).
-__Resource:__ The resource (or layer 3) will provide the necessary computational resources that are required to deliver the required services by BrainKB.
+__Resource:__ The resource layer (or layer 3) will provide the necessary computational resources that are required to deliver the required services by BrainKB.

 ![](brainkb-arch.png)
 _Figure 3: Architecture of BrainKB_